stats285/stats285.github.io/assets/assignments/02/faq.md

 **I do not know how to stop my `gce` cluster now that I accidentally closed the terminal with the original docker image.**

-There are two ways to stop your cluster:
+There are two ways you can stop your cluster:
     1. reattach container to your terminal:

         ```